mrsCandyBar/policy-and-unit-trust-manager/README.md

-# Base React Project
+# Personal policy and unit trust manager
 Base project using React, Navigation, Redux, Material-UI and Typescript

-clone, run npm install, then npm start
+run in cmd :
+cd landing-page